robrighter/cookie-facts/README.md

 A scenario in this project consists of an originating page/url on a client and its relationship to another page/url.
 In a scenario we attempt to both accept and send a cookie from the originating page/url to the other page/url.

-<strong>In each scenario the following methods are attempted for reading and writing the cookie:</strong>
+<strong>Each scenario includes the following list of requests:</strong>

 (1) HTML - HTML page view request